 Erdélyi Töltöttkáposzta

-Transylvanian Hungarian sour-cabbage stuffed rolls — fermented cabbage leaves wrapped around pork-and-rice filling, layered with smoked pork ribs and sauerkraut in a bogrács cauldron, slow-simmered 3 hours.
+Transylvanian Hungarian sour-cabbage stuffed rolls — whole sour-fermented cabbage leaves wrapped around pork-and-rice filling, layered with plenty of shredded sauerkraut and smoked pork in a deep pot, slow-simmered 3+ hours until rich and sour, finished with sour cream.

-The Transylvanian (Erdélyi) version of töltöttkáposzta is distinct from the standard Hungarian preparation in three ways: it uses sour-fermented whole cabbage leaves (rather than fresh cabbage blanched), it layers the stuffed cabbage with smoked pork ribs and shredded sauerkraut (rather than serving plain), and it requires 3+ hours of slow simmering in a wide bogrács cauldron over open fire.
+The Transylvanian (Erdélyi) version of töltöttkáposzta is distinct from the standard Hungarian preparation in three ways: it uses sour-fermented whole cabbage leaves (rather than fresh cabbage blanched), it layers the stuffed rolls with smoked pork and plenty of shredded sauerkraut rather than serving them plain, and it is slow-simmered without stirring for 3-4 hours in a deep pot, topped up with water and sauerkraut brine.
+The Kolozsvár (Cluj) style is especially known for layering whole sauerkraut leaves between the rolls.
 The dish is the centerpiece of Szekler-Hungarian Christmas Eve and weddings in Romania's Transylvania region.
 Hungarians in mainland Hungary acknowledge the Transylvanian version as the more-authentic, more-rustic preparation — the version Grandmother makes when extended family visits from Erdély.

-Pick up a roll of erdélyi töltöttkáposzta with fork and knife — it's plump, fermented-sour-tinted, beaded with the cooking liquid.
+Pick up a roll of Transylvanian töltöttkáposzta with fork and knife — it's plump, fermented-sour-tinted, beaded with the cooking liquid.
 Cut crosswise: meat filling runs through the middle, paprika-orange-stained, with rice grains plump and round.
-The sour cabbage wrapper provides acid; the smoked pork ribs (eaten alongside) give smoke; sour cream on top integrates everything.
+The sour cabbage wrapper provides acid; the smoked pork (cooked alongside) gives smoke; sour cream on top integrates everything and softens the tartness.
 Eat with country bread to soak the broth.
 This is 3 hours of cooking eaten in 20 minutes around a table — and what every Szekler grandmother makes for Christmas Eve.

-Fermented cabbage leaves (vs blanched) contribute lactic acid (pH 3.8) that tenderizes the pork filling during the long simmer and adds a sourness that's irreplaceable.
+Fermented cabbage leaves (vs blanched) contribute lactic acid (about pH 3.8) that tenderizes the pork filling during the long simmer and adds a sourness that's irreplaceable.
 The 3-hour cook converts pork collagen to gelatin while the rice in the filling fully gelatinizes — both processes mean the rolls are silky-tender, not rubbery.
-Smoked pork ribs (or bacon) layered between the rolls add their fat and smoke compounds to the cooking liquid, deepening the entire dish.
+Smoked pork layered between the rolls adds its fat and smoke compounds to the cooking liquid, and the sauerkraut brine lends its salty acidity, deepening the entire dish.

 Variations

-Szekler Transylvanian original uses fermented whole cabbage leaves; mainland Hungarian preparation often uses fresh-blanched cabbage; Saxon-Transylvanian version adds dried prunes to the filling for sweetness; modern Budapest restaurants offer 'kvass-version' töltöttkáposzta with fermented rye liquid in the broth.
+Szekler Transylvanian original uses whole fermented cabbage leaves; mainland Hungarian preparation often uses fresh-blanched cabbage; Saxon-Transylvanian version adds dried prunes to the filling for sweetness; modern Budapest restaurants offer a fermented-rye 'kvass-style' version with the rye liquid in the broth.

 On the Palate